-Romania: OPCOM claims that it ensured proper functioning of trading platforms13.
-February 2017. / SEE Energy News
+Romania: OPCOM claims that it ensured proper functioning of trading platforms, SEE Energy News

 The Romanian electricity market operator OPCOM claims that it ensured proper functioning of trading platforms, and announces it will submit analysis on participants conduct on the day-ahead market to Energy Regulatory Authority ANRE by February 15.